Chisme: Heterogeneity-Aware Gossip Learning: Chisme

 The local model experience also uses the same $\eta_k$ to update its model experience to represent the weighted averaging of the merged models and the local map $\mathcal{M}_i$ is updated.

 \end{enumerate}

 \paragraph*{Note on Memory \& Convergence} Our method has each client store its local active model parameters $\theta^{t}$, its saved prior model parameters $\theta^\tau$, and the received model parameters $\theta^*$ that are being analyzed and merged during an interaction.
 Given a constant number of parameters per model $p = |\theta|$, its memory usage can be described as $3p$, which stays constant even as the network size increases.
-When a client receives a message while its active model is training, the active model may be locked and unable to be used for merging.
-In this case, which we do not explore in this work, a client may consider storing these messages in a fixed-size $\beta$ buffer, in which memory usage would need to be evaluated as $(3 + \beta)p$.
+In the case where clients may receive messages it can not yet process, it may consider storing these messages in a fixed-size $\beta$ buffer; then memory usage would bes $(3 + \beta)p$.
 We consider the memory footprint of $\mathcal{M}$ to be trivial given that it contains integers and $|N|^2 \ll p$.
 Because \textit{Chisme} actuates model aggregation similarly to standard GL~\cite{hegedHus2019gossip} and FL~\cite{mcmahan2017federated, sattler2020cfl, castellon2022flic} approaches that are known to converge when collaboration is strong and mimics classical on-device learning when collaboration is low, we can assume that it will converge within these bounded convergences.
 We validate this convergence empirically in our experiments.